qlab-utwente/Quantum-Dice-by-UTwente/USER_GUIDE.md

 - After measurement, each die returns to its previous state

 **⚠️ Important:** After entanglement, separate the dice by **more than 1 meter** to prevent them from re-entangling after rolling.

 ---

-## Charging the Battery

-**Battery specifications:**

-- Capacity: 1700 mAh
-- Charging current: 500 mA

-**Charging instructions:**

-1. Locate the USB-C connector on one of the yellow sides
-2. **⚠️ Important:** This connector is **only** for battery charging and is not connected to the ESP32 processor
-3. **Use a USB-A to USB-C cable** with a USB-A charger (USB-C chargers will not work)
-4. Charging takes approximately **2-3 hours**

-**Monitoring charging status:**

-The charge indicator LEDs are located inside the dice and are not visible during charging.
-To monitor the charging process, you can use:

-- A USB charger with a built-in current indicator, or
-- A USB current monitor dongle such as [this one](https://www.amazon.com/Multi-function-Voltmeter-Electrical-Appliances-Detection/dp/B0CRTBWTQF?th=1)

----